MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-metricservicesettingdata.md

 ---
-Description: 'Represents the settings for the metric service.
+Description: Represents the settings for the metric service.
 The properties for this class cannot be modified directly.
-The client must call the ModifyServiceSettings method to modify any of these properties.' ms.assetid: '578ddda7-4c8e-498e-8612-29c392390b73'
+The client must call the ModifyServiceSettings method to modify any of these properties. ms.assetid: 578ddda7-4c8e-498e-8612-29c392390b73
-title: 'Msvm\_MetricServiceSettingData class'
+title: Msvm\_MetricServiceSettingData class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_MetricServiceSettingData class